klahrich/chiefhustler/content/posts/aep copy.md

 Upon completion of due diligence and negotiations it has been determined that there will be no deal to acquire Selkirk as of Dec 2018.

+### South Central Building Systems

+March 5, 2019.
+Manitoba.
+Acquisition cost = $3,400,000.

+$2,500,000 payable on closing in the form of cash and assumption of debt, 1,000,000 common shares of Atlas valued at an agreed upon price of $0.40 per share, and $500,000 payable in five equal monthly installments

+"South Central has a solid track record of aggressive double-digit revenue growths over the last number of years, and most recently in fiscal 2018 revenues grew 35% over 2017 to $3.5 million, delivering an impressive 23% EBITDA margin".

+### Novum Building Components Ltd

+July 14, 2020.
+Lower Mainland BC.
+Acquisition cost = $350,000

+AEP has identified under-utilized manufacturing assets across the group and will be refurbishing and upgrading them for installation at Novum in addition to the assets acquired from Trusstem.
+Once completed, the revamped factory with its upgraded equipment will be able to supply similar volumes to AEP's flagship Nanaimo operations.

+### ZyTech Building Systems

+January 18, 2021.
+Langle, Lower Mainland, BC.
+Acquisition cost = $958,160

 As of Nov 2017 (RTO):

 Carmen Amezquita Hernandez